Cleveland Clinic logo

 Rumination Syndrome

-Rumination syndrome is a functional gastrointestinal disorder and eating disorder that causes habitual regurgitation after eating.
-Within minutes, food automatically comes back up from your stomach and into your mouth.
-Healthcare providers believe both physical and psychological causes might trigger the behavior.
-Treatment includes behavioral therapy.
+Rumination syndrome is a GI disorder and eating disorder that causes regurgitation after eating.
+Within minutes or hours, food comes back up from your stomach into your mouth.
+Researchers believe both physical and psychological causes might trigger the behavior.
+Over time, this reflex can become a habit, even though it happens without conscious control.

 What Is Rumination Syndrome?

-Rumination syndrome is a rare disorder that causes you to regurgitate your food shortly after swallowing it.
+Rumination syndrome, or rumination disorder, is a rare condition that causes you to bring up (regurgitate) food shortly after swallowing it.
 This may occur within minutes or up to two hours after eating.
-When it occurs, the undigested food comes back up from your stomach into your mouth.
-You may chew it and swallow it again, or you may spit it out.
-This pattern occurs repeatedly — generally, after every meal.

 Advertisement